 Once upon a time, I spent a year living on the western coast of Ireland, in an area of Connemara called Inverin, which is thirteen miles up the coast road from Galway City.
 Last October, I had good cause to return for nine days, and had invited a childhood friend to accompany me sans…Continue

 This interesting and uncommon name is of Old French origin.
 It was introduced into England after the Norman Conquest of 1066 and derives from the Old French "avril(l)."
 The month of April, ultimately from the Latin "aprilis", a derivative of "aperire", to open, has reference to…Continue

 In honor of St. Patrick's Day, we invite you to try your hand at writing a limerick!
 The three best submissions will each win a child-size T-shirt from our friends at Hairy Baby Clothing Company.
 Post your…Continue

 Edward "Ned Daly" is one of the 1916 Easter Rising leaders less known for his role as Commandant in the Irish Military Brotherhood.
 Out of a family of ten children, he was the only son born to Edward and Catharine Daly (nee O’Mara) in Limerick.
-His father was a…Continue
+His father…Continue

 Added by That's Just How It Was on February 25, 2015 at 11:00am — No Comments